Ismenama5s/haseeb-qureshi.github.io/_posts/2019-02-24-3-models-for-understanding-the-ico-bubble.md

 But, Perez reminds us, the frenzy phase and subsequent crash is not merely painful—it is necessary to any technological revolution.
 The financial casino attracts the funds necessary to install basic infrastructure and facilitate social learning.

-Without the dotcom bubble, there would not have been all of the investments into optical fiber buildouts, ISPs and internet infrastructure, packet-switched networks for telecoms, and all the consumer excitement that galvanized internet adoption.
+Without the dotcom bubble, there would not have been all of the investments into optical fiber buildouts, ISPs and internet infrastructure, packet-switched networks for telecoms, and all the competition overs consumers that would ultimately galvanize internet adoption.
 We needed that social and technological foundation in place for the Internet to flourish.

 Perez's book was written in 2003 during the nadir of the dotcom crash, and she presciently situates the Internet within her K-wave framework.
 History has proven her right.